Who's in charge?

 It's great to see all the comments and reviews on social media about Who's the boss? to see, and to see how much attention the book gets from the bookstores.

-Who's the Boss Lesson Plan
+Who's in charge Lesson Plan

 It's crucial to involve children in politics from a young age.
 This way, they can understand how it works and discover that politics isn't boring, but rather interesting and meaningful.